-What is Lenz's Law and How Does it Affect PCB Design?
+What is Lenz's Law or Simulation and How Does it Affect PCB Design?

 Lenz's law is one of the fundamental physical laws that describes the multitude of relationships between electricity and magnetism.
 Together with Ampere's law, Gauss law, Faraday's law, Coulomb's law, and the Lorentz force law, we have everything we need to understand the classical behavior of the electromagnetic field.
 Among these laws, Lenz's law and Faraday's law work together to describe how the magnetic field in your PCB is related to the electric current in conductors.